miguelangel43/IDB-Notes/script.md

 ANSWER:=[];
 FOR EACH B - 2 block B_T in TASK DO
   FOR EACH block B_E in EMPL DO
-    FOR EACH tuple t in TASK DO
+    FOR EACH tuple t in B_T DO
-      FOR EACH tuple e IN EMPL DO
+      FOR EACH tuple e IN B_E DO
         IF e.salary<40,000 AND e.marstat='single' AND
           t.tname=‘design' AND t.eno=e.eno
         THEN ANSWER:+[<e.name>];